 The Department of Health Science and Human Ecology provides courses of instruction for personal growth, community service, intellectual stimulation, and professional career opportunities in the public health and environmental fields.

-The Department of Kinesiology strives to help its students and graduates serve as role models and impart values that are consistent with a democratic society.
-A CSUSB BS or MA degree in Kinesiology can prepare you for a career in public school teaching or health promotion.
+The Department of Kinesiology offers three unique programs that can help students attain a successful career in the movement sciences.
+A CSUSB BS degree in Kinesiology can prepare you for a career in public school teaching, health promotion, fitness, and many different exercise professions.
 It can also prepare you for entrance into graduate and professional schools to study for health-related careers such as physical therapy, exercise science, sport pedagogy, or a variety of other human movement related fields.

 The Department of Mathematics offers a variety of degrees and emphases designed to provide several blends of mathematics and specialties to the student.
 The BA, BS, and MA programs prepare students to solve problems.
 The MAT degree emphasizes a broad mathematical curriculum that makes this graduate degree ideal for students planning a teaching career at the community college or secondary school level.